Gas Station (TypeScript)

 Gas Station requests must be from your BE

-Our Gas Station does not support CORS, so if you attempt to make requests to it from the FE you'll get a CORS error.
-We do this because exposing a Gas Station API key on the FE is a security risk - an attacker could drain the SUI in your Gas Station fund associated with the key by using it to sponsor transactions.
-Here is a flow for transactions that depend on the FE for TransactionBlock inputs - e.g. a number or Sui address for a Move call - and a sender signature.
+Our Gas Station does not support CORS, so if you attempt to make requests to it from your frontend you'll get a CORS error.
+We do this because exposing a Gas Station API key on the frontend is a security risk - an attacker could drain the SUI in your Gas Station fund associated with the key by using it to sponsor transactions.
+For an example flow of combining frontend signing and/or transaction inputs with backend sponsorship, see our Frontend signing + backend sponsorship tutorial.

 Understanding errors